taosdata/TDengine/docs-en/09-connector/python.md

 ---

-`taospy` is the official Python connector for TDengine. `taospy` provides a rich set of APIs that makes it easy for Python applications to access TDengine. `taospy` wraps both the [native interface](/reference/connector/cpp) and [REST interface](/reference/rest-api) of TDengine, which correspond to the `taos` and `taosrest` modules of the `taospy` package, respectively.
-But for cloud users using `taosrest` is enough.
-In addition to wrapping the native and REST interfaces, `taospy` also provides a set of programming interfaces that conforms to the [Python Data Access Specification (PEP 249)](https://peps.python.org/pep-0249/).
+`taospy` is the official Python connector for TDengine. `taospy` wraps the  [REST interface](/reference/rest-api) of TDengine.
+Additionally `taospy`  provides a set of programming interfaces that conforms to the [Python Data Access Specification (PEP 249)](https://peps.python.org/pep-0249/).
 It is easy to integrate `taospy` with many third-party tools, such as [SQLAlchemy](https://www.sqlalchemy.org/) and [pandas](https://pandas.pydata.org/).

 The source code for the Python connector is hosted on [GitHub](https://github.com/taosdata/taos-connector-python).